Better results start with changes in operations, behaviors, and the consumer experience

 - The order is passed to your kitchen management system to cue the preparation of the order

-- The order is passed to your smart order pickup locker solution to create the order in the system and to start the order create-to-load timer
+- The order is passed to your smart food locker solution to create the order in the system and to start the order create-to-load timer

 - Because you’ve been getting good data/metrics and using it to achieve efficiency and consistency in your kitchen processes, you know how long it will take to prepare the order.
 So, an in-app message is immediately sent to the customer telling them the approximate time the order will be ready.
 For the most advanced brands, this messaging can be adjusted in real time based on kitchen and locker status to minimize customer wait times.

 The order is then prepared.
-At the end of the make line, when the kitchen management system is told the order is complete, an in-app message is sent to the customer telling them their order is ready for pickup, and providing a QR code for pickup.
-Meanwhile, a store team member is frictionlessly loading it into the locker: they place it in a compartment, an in-compartment sensor recognizes a load has taken place, and then the team member associates the load with an open order in the locker.
-The first team member begins to prep the next order.
-The moment the order is loaded, the order create-to-load timer is stopped, and the dwell-time timer is started.
+At the end of the make line, when the kitchen management system is told the order is complete, an in-app message is sent to the customer telling them their order is ready for pickup, and providing a QR code to open the compartment.
+Meanwhile, a store team member is frictionlessly loading it into the locker: they place it in a compartment, an in-compartment sensor recognizes that an item has been loaded, and then the team member touches “Complete” on the user interface.
+At the same time, the first team member begins to prep the next order.
+The moment the order is loaded, the order create-to-load timer is stopped, and the dwell-time indicator is started.

 Each step of the smart order pickup process provides data that helps operators get a more complete picture of their operation’s processes and their customer’s experience.